 - the organisation must make an educated guess as to whether emissions of non-CO2 greenhouse gases27 are material.
-If this is the case, the material non-CO2 greenhouse gases should be listed separately and quantified by greenhouse gas in kg or tons of CO2 equivalents; - ii. the emissions inventory meets all requirements of §9.3.1 Point a through t of ISO 14064-1 as adopted in normative Appendix A, using the scope classification from the GHG Protocol; - iii. the emissions inventory contains all (groups of) facilities, systems, processes or equipment from the energy balance of requirement 1.A.1 and is complete with respect to material scope 1 and scope 2 emissions; - iv. the emissions inventory lists the CO2 footprint for scope 1 and scope 2 separately; - v. the organisation may include emissions from business travel (scope 3 Category 6) in its scopes 1 and 2 emissions inventory as long as it reports it separately;28 - vi. the emissions inventory covers all organisational units and the organisation's activities to the extent they fall within organisational boundaries, including the organisation's projects; - vii. for fuels and energy carriers, you may - report the Well-to-Wheel (WtW) emissions in scope 1 and scope 2, or - report Tank-to-Wheel emissions (TtW) in scope 1 and scope 2 and Well-to-Tank emissions (WtT) in scope 3 (under Category 3).
-If the organisation chooses to do this, it must be clearly stated; - viii.
-If the organisation demonstrably purchases green gas, it may use a green gas emission factor for the quantity purchased.
+If this is the case, the material non-CO2 greenhouse gases should be listed separately and quantified by greenhouse gas in kg or tons of CO2 equivalents; - ii. the emissions inventory meets all requirements of §9.3.1 Point a through t of ISO 14064-1 as adopted in normative Appendix A, using the scope classification from the GHG Protocol; - iii. the emissions inventory contains all (groups of) facilities, systems, processes or equipment from the energy balance of requirement 1.A.1 and is complete with respect to material scope 1 and scope 2 emissions; - iv. the emissions inventory lists the CO2 footprint for scope 1 and scope 2 separately; - v. the emissions inventory covers all organisational units and the organisation's activities to the extent they fall within organisational boundaries, including the organisation's projects; - vi. for fuels and energy carriers, you may - report the Well-to-Wheel (WtW) emissions in scope 1 and scope 2, or - report Tank-to-Wheel emissions (TtW) in scope 1 and scope 2 and Well-to-Tank emissions (WtT) in scope 3 (under Category 3).
+If the organisation chooses to do this, it must be clearly stated; - vii. if the organisation demonstrably purchases green gas, it may use a green gas emission factor for the quantity purchased.
 This is demonstrable when green gas GoOs for the same quantity, by the organisation or its energy supplier, are entered as settled in the register of the issuing body in the country in which the green gas is used.